Tom Malar

 Tom Malar (born 26 August 1980) is a Czech R&B singer, songwriter and producer.
-He was labeled as the first successful Czech Soul/R&B artist by the local media.

 Music career

 Malar’s career started in 2004 with the recording of his debut single Sexsational.
 Originally it was recorded without any professional intent, but the EMP label was so impressed it decided to offer Malar a record deal and officially release the single.
-Played enthusiastically by Czech and Slovak radio stations, it became a no. 1 hit song in both countries and the most aired song in the Czech Republic for the year 2004.
-Besides that, Sexsational became the most downloaded ringtone in the country in 2004.
+It became a no. 1 hit song in both countries and the most aired song in the Czech Republic for the year 2004.